Improved utility of the landing page/navigation and reduced user error by streamlining transaction process.

-Examine an app/website and develop a proposal that identifies usability issues using user research and provide solutions backed by design thinking.
+Examine an app or website and develop a proposal that identifies usability issues using user research and provide solutions backed by design thinking.

 Venmo for iOS (based on Version 7.1)

-While the Venmo app is convenient and has great functionality, the usability of the app can be improved to prioritize the most used features and prevent user error in making transactions.
 As a Venmo user since the beginning of college, I found myself pointing out aspects of that app that frustrate me and I wondered if more users had relatable issues.
-From there, I conducted user research to identify the app's pain points and proposed a redesign of the app.
+I conducted user research to identify the app's pain points and proposed a redesign of the app.

 To investigate the problem space, I conducted basic business research and multiple forms of user research.
 I started with user interviews to get a sense of their overall experience with Venmo and what problems they faced.
 From there, I used the data to formulate questions on a survey and sent it to a bigger pool of users to find if there are commonalities in user needs and the challenges users faced.
 I also examined competitor payment apps using cognitive walkthroughs and research.